FailAcademy/learning/wdp-vancouver/_lessons/week-01/03-css3-rwd.md

 ## Exercise 3

-Now that we've had a chance to brush up our RWD skills, let's strategize how we'll apply this to our Week 1 projects.
+Now that we've had a chance to brush up our RWD skills, let's strategize how we'll apply this to our Project 1.

-Take a few moments to review the two new design comps and think about what areas of the site will specifically be affected by the changes that are happening at each breakpoint.
+Take a few moments to review the two narrower design comps and think about what areas of the site will specifically be affected by the changes that are happening at each breakpoint.

-Jot some idea out on your own, then you'll team up to discuss with a partner.
-We'll then reconvene to discuss each other strategies, as well as any questions or concerns before starting with the lab work.
+Jot some idea out on your own, then you'll team up to discuss this with a partner.
+We'll then reconvene to discuss each other's findings, as well as any questions or concerns before starting with the lab work.

 ---